Kosciach/KosciachTools/SceneChanger.md

 <h3 align="center">Usage</h3>
 <p align="center">

-  The `CanvasGroupController` MonoBehaviour class `plays` animation when new scene loads and `loads` new scene after exit animation finished playing.
+  The `SceneChanger` MonoBehaviour class `plays` animation when new scene loads and `loads` new scene after exit animation finished playing.
 This creates `smooth` transition between scenes.

   #### SceneEntering
-  - `CanvasGroupController` provides 6 enter animations, option to not use animation or choose randomly.
+  - `SceneChanger` provides 6 enter animations, option to not use animation or choose randomly.
 To change the animation simply change the field in the inspector.

   #### SceneChanging
   - `ChangeScene(string sceneName,SceneExitAnimationType sceneExitAnimation)`: plays selected animation which changes scene when it ends.
-`CanvasGroupController` contains 6 exit animations and option to choose randomly.<br>
+`SceneChanger` contains 6 exit animations and option to choose randomly.<br>
   **Example:**
     ```csharp
     //SceneChanger reference